Stompyy/COMP210_2_interace_task/README.md

 Some of the stronger enemies may need special techniques to defeat them such as aiming around their armour.

-By identifying the shapes and relative size of items in your environment, enemy sizes, shapes, and power will alter dramatically.
+By identifying the shapes, colours, and relative sizes of items in your environment, enemy sizes, shapes, and power will alter dramatically.
 Imagine a swarm of small golden baddies coming from the coins on your coffee table, whilst a large lumbering boss comes out from behind the television.

 ## Research